 Snap-On Technical Analysis (NYSE:SNA)

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The Snap-On MACD indicator is above 0 indicating a bullish trend.
+The Snap-On MACD indicator is below 0 indicating a bearish trend.

 The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
 It attempts to assess overbought and oversold conditions of a stock.
 25.48 is the RSI value of SNA stock.